 “Don’t move boy or I swear I’ll blow yer brains all over this room like I did that thing” Mac growled.

-“Best thing for you two is to get the fuck out of dodge” Mac said, “There’s some crazy shit going on and it ain’t looking all that pretty”
+“The best thing for you two is to get the fuck out of dodge,” Mac said, “There’s some crazy shit going on and it ain’t looking all that pretty”

 “That was the plan” Layla grunted sarcastically.

 Mac stepped over the rubble of the ruined window while ducking his head.
 He disappeared around the corner of the house and back into his beloved bush as both Layla and Chokan watched him leave.

 “We must do the same Layla” Chokan said softly

 “You bet dude,” Layla said as she grabbed the backpack and hip bag.
 Slinging them onto her body she spun on her heels and nodded to him.

 Both Layla and Chokan moved fluidly together as a unit, moving quickly through the bedroom door and down the hallway.
 When Layla made to move toward the garage door Chokan grabbed her arm and shook his head no. She frowned and cursed under her breath when she realized that the crashing sound had been her car taking a pummeling from the godforsaken Gatherers.
 Cursing loudly as she sidestepped Chokan she made for the front door only to stop suddenly and stare out her living room window.

 What she saw both intrigued and disturbed her.
 A Gatherer had caught a deer in mid-stride and was tearing gruesomely at the poor thing’s flesh, ripping it apart in grotesque shreds of red bloody strips.
 The deer’s skin and flesh gave so easily to the Gatherers disfigured short arms, like a hot knife through butter.
 The sounds of the flesh-ripping away from the animal made Layla gag uncontrollably.
 She tried to look away but it was like watching a train wreck in slow motion.